-Welcome to our section on catfish fishing tips.
-This section was put together to help fishermen educate themselves on catfish and catfish fishing.
-The information provided isn’t specific to novice or expert anglers, both first-time and well experienced catfish fishermen will benefit from the information below.
+This page was put together to help fishermen educate themselves on catfish and catfish fishing.
+The information provided isn’t specific to novice or expert anglers, as both first-time and well experienced catfish fishermen will benefit from the information below.
 You’ll be able to start off by learning the basic, need to know information about catfish, along with some of the best catfish fishing tips available on the web.
-We also provide you with world catfish fishing records and further resources to continue your education on catfish and catfish fishing.
+We also provide you with world catfish fishing records and further resources.

 - About Catfish (Siluriformes Order)

 - Worldwide Records for Catfish Fishing

 - Additional Resources on Catfish Fishing

 Catfish is a common name for a large group of ray-fined fish in the siluriformes order.
 Their common name comes from their prominent barbels that resemble the whiskers of a feline.
 They can be as large as 600 lbs (Mekong giant catfish) or as small as a parasite (candiru).
 Catfish can be found on every continent, with the exception of Antarctica.
 Catfish can be known by a wide variety of slang names like chuckleheads, mud cats and polliwogs.
 They have no scales and have a slimy, mucus-covered body.
 Their cat like whiskers make them easy to identify, but not all fish species called catfish actually have barbels.